-OBESITY SOLUTION: OBSTRUCTIVE SLEEP APNEA (OSA) TREATMENT Singapore
+OBESITY SOLUTION: OBSTRUCTIVE SLEEP APNEA (OSA) TREATMENT MALAYSIA

 How Does Being Overwheight or Obese Cause Sleep Apnea?

 There are several factors that may contribute to or cause sleep apnea, such as neck circumference, narrow airways, use of alcohol and or sedatives, smoking, nasal congestion, or it being a congenital disease in the family.
 However, there is one common factor to many people around the world, and that is being overweight or obese.